 The site is a collecting point for all of my various things I think about and some times end up doing.
 In part it records my work on the impacts we have on landscapes and the traces of habitation and life left behind, I also noodle on about memory and place quite a lot.
 There are subjects that overlap or meander into each others occasionally.
 Most of subjects I work on are visual arts based or photographic, usually supported by writing.
-I’m primarily a photographer, I collect things, I write a bit, make things, map things.
-I’m a bit of a butterfly with my interests, nothing stays nailed down for very long.
-Mostly I photograph landscapes and talk about those – both urban and rural, occasionally they’re temporally distant depending on when I am, sometimes it’s people, occasionally it’s found photos taken by people I don’t know.
-Anyway, I’m particularly interested in how we connect with place, our sense of it, and how memory works in that context and the traces we leave both physically on and under the surface as well as within ourselves.
+I consider myself a craftsman not an artist.
+I’m primarily a photographer, I collect things, I write a bit, make things, map things – a butterfly with my interests.

-I am an ideas person apparently – I like starting fires in my own head that never quite go out and then running away to the next one.
-A lot of what I do is triggered by wandering and seeing.
-My focus shifts around a lot; it can start with a place, object, person or a point in time.
+I like starting fires inside my head that never quite go out, then start the next one.
+A lot of what I do is triggered by wandering and seeing, the focus shifts around; it can start with a place, object, person, event or a point in time.
 A lot of what I like studying starts around a sense of belonging or dislocation in particular settings.
-I like things that hide stories, places that almost don’t exist anymore in a real sense; the overlooked, the arcane, where there is still something you can sense or sniff out via folk memory, history, archaeology and people’s stories, or folklore.
+I like places that hide stories, things that almost don’t exist anymore in a real sense; the overlooked, the arcane, where there is still something you can sense or sniff out via folk memory, history, archaeology, stories, or folklore.
 Nothing ever begins or ends.

 A lot of my photography and writing contains elements of geography; both human and physical, geology, and geomorphism.
 And history and our heritage as a species; both contextual and social.
 I’ve been informed this is in the bracket of Landscape Punk, which suits me fine.

-There’s quite a lot or material on conflict, history lies in its deepest drifts of human experience.
+You will find some material on conflict, an old nexus I dwell in occasionally.
+History often lies in its deepest drifts in these moments of human experience, often in the mundane.
 War has left a scar across the imagined and actual landscape; it also touches all of our experiences somewhere in our collective timelines.
 These changes are deeper and more complex than destruction of physical and societal fabric and human life.
-It brings about changes that echo onward into future generations and are part of a broader story of who we are.
+It brings about changes that echo onward for future generations and are part of a broader story of who we are.
 These generational links are what gives us the real history and what forms us.

 Thanks for looking.